 Music Therapy Connections, LLC was established in 2007 by Rachel Rambach.
 In 2014, Katey Kamerad joined forces with Rachel and became co-owner.
 Located in central Illinois, services are provided to children & young adults of all ages and levels of development.
 These services include individual and group music therapy, voice/piano/guitar lessons, and early childhood music classes.

 Rachel Rambach grew up in Springfield, Illinois, where she participated in and studied all types of music from an early age.
 She completed her bachelors degree in voice performance at Rollins College in Winter Park, Florida, where she graduated summa cum laude.
 Rachel went on to earn her masters degree in music therapy from Illinois State University, again receiving top honors.
 She began her career at the Hope Institute for Children & Families, where she designed and implemented its first-ever music therapy program.
-She serves on the children’s music staff at Laurel United Methodist Church.
-Rachel cohosts the Music Therapy Round Table podcast, and is a member of the Illinois Federation of Music Clubs, American Music Therapy Association, and Illinois Association for Music Therapy.
-Rachel has specialized training in Neonatal Intensive Care Unit Music Therapy.
+Rachel is the founder of Listen & Learn Music, an online resource for music therapists and educators.
+She has specialized training in Neonatal Intensive Care Unit Music Therapy and is a member of the American Music Therapy Association.

 Katey Kamerad grew up in Channahon, Illinois.
 At a young age, Katey became actively engaged in music making of all kinds, taking guitar and voice lesson, performing and competing, and devoting herself to learning piano.
 She completed her bachelors degree in music therapy at Western Illinois University in Macomb, IL where she graduated summa cum laude as college scholar and honors college scholar.
 Katey completed her internship at Advocate Hope Children’s Hospital in Oak Lawn, IL and is currently providing music therapy services through Music Therapy Connections and through St. John’s Children’s Hospital.
 She is a member of the Illinois Association for Music Therapy.